erikeldridge/erikeldridge.github.com/_posts/2018-01-28-growing-mushrooms.md

 ## Step 1: get wood chips

 The [kit instructions (pdf)](http://www.fungi.com/pdf/instructions/kits/LKSRA.pdf) state S. rugoso-annulata grows on wood chips or straw.
-I'm inclined toward the former because Stamets' hypothesis concerns bees visiting rotting wood, but where does one get wood chips clean enough to use for food-grade mushrooms?
+I'm inclined toward the former because Stamets' hypothesis concerns bees visiting rotting wood: "...the mycelium of Stropharia rugoso-annulata does not produce these rhizomorphic cords until making contact with the bacterial genome resident in woody soils.
+This dynamic is likely to confer bees with more robust nutritional and immune support." [^patent].
+But where does one get wood chips clean enough to use for food-grade mushrooms?

 FP sells [alder chips](http://www.fungi.com/product-detail/product/mycomedia-select-hardwood-chips.html), and I ordered some, but the kit instructions state most non-aromatic hardwoods will do, and I think sourcing local wood is the more sustainable option, so I kept looking.
 Additional research indicated chips should be more than a few weeks old, so the trees' natural anti-fungal properties have broken down, but not so old that other fungi have colonized.